UK Democracy Fund

 The Fund operates on an independent and strictly non-partisan basis.
 It does not seek to influence the outcome of elections.

-JRRT directors make decisions on which applications contribute most effectively to the Fund’s desired outcomes.
+JRSST-CT trustees make decisions on which applications contribute most effectively to the Fund’s desired outcomes.

 The Fund is open to contributions from a range of sources, charitable and non-charitable.
-JRRT ensures that charitable funds are used for charitable purposes, and that all funds are allocated in line with electoral law.
+JRSST-CT ensures that charitable funds are used for charitable purposes, and that all funds are allocated in line with electoral law.

 We recognise that there are others working to improve the health of our democracy, and aim to contribute to an ecosystem of donors, activists and others keen to engage everyone in the voting system.